 - The ring and the little finger rest lightly in the palm of the hand.

 - The shaft pencil is supported by the thumb against the base of the forefinger and the side of the middle finger.

 - The tip of the forefinger rests against the shaft of the pencil close to the tip.

-- This adapted grip still allows the child to make small bending movements of the fingers to move the pencil tip.
+- This adapted grasp still allows the child to make small bending movements of the fingers to move the pencil tip.

 Take time to observe finger movements for drawing short lines

-When does a grip need to be changed?
+When does a grasp configuration need to be changed?

 The important thing to pay attention to when assessing a child's grip is not whether it conforms to some ideal but rather whether the grip allows the child to make small finger movements to control the point of the marker (pen or pencil).

 If the fingers are too flexed (bent) and the marker is gripped too strongly the child has difficulty making small flexing (bending) and extending (straightening) movements of the fingers.
 Instead the child will use wrist movement to move the pencil tip.